uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In various ways, existing archives have been ill suited to serve the needs of Survivors, their families, and communities.
 What Aboriginal peoples required was a centre of their own—a cultural space that would serve as both an archives and a museum to hold the collective memory of Survivors and others whose lives were touched by the history and legacy of the residential school system.

-With this understanding, the TRC mandate called for the establishment of a new National Research Centre (nrc) to hold all the historical and newly created documents and oral statements related to residential schools, and to make them accessible for the future.
+With this understanding, the =|TRC=Truth and Reconciliation Commission of Canada= mandate called for the establishment of a new National Research Centre (nrc) to hold all the historical and newly created documents and oral statements related to residential schools, and to make them accessible for the future.
-This nrc, as created by the Truth and Reconciliation Commission of Canada, and now renamed the National Centre for Truth and Reconciliation (NCTR), is an evolving, Survivor-centred model of education for reconciliation.
+This nrc, as created by the Truth and Reconciliation Commission of Canada, and now renamed the National Centre for Truth and Reconciliation (=|NCTR=National Centre for Truth and Reconciliation=), is an evolving, Survivor-centred model of education for reconciliation.
 Implementing a new approach to public education, research, and record keeping, the centre will serve as a public memory “site of conscience,” bearing permanent witness to Survivors’ testimonies and the history and legacy of the residential school system.[^169]
 Along with other museums and archives across the country, the centre will shape how the residential school era is understood and remembered.

 The concept of the National Centre for Truth and Reconciliation has deep roots.
 For many years, Survivors and their supporters called for a centre that would be their lasting legacy <!-- page 321 -->to their own history and to Canada’s national memory.
-In March 2011, the TRC hosted an international forum in Vancouver, “Sharing Truth: Creating a National Research Centre on Residential Schools,” to study how records and other materials from truth and reconciliation commissions around the world have been archived.[^170]
+In March 2011, the =|TRC=Truth and Reconciliation Commission of Canada= hosted an international forum in Vancouver, “Sharing Truth: Creating a National Research Centre on Residential Schools,” to study how records and other materials from truth and reconciliation commissions around the world have been archived.[^170]
-Several speakers talked about their vision for the NCTR.
+Several speakers talked about their vision for the =|NCTR=National Centre for Truth and Reconciliation=.
 Georges Erasmus, former co-chair of the Royal Commission on Aboriginal Peoples, and then president of the Aboriginal Healing Foundation, said,

 > Those who become the keepers of the archives become stewards of human stories and relationships, of what has been an endowment to what will be.